splendido/meteor-accounts-emails-field/README.md

 db.users.find().pretty()
 ```

-Please try to confirm that the email you used to register to the service was added to the `emails` field and try to see if it is marked as verified or not.
+Please try to confirm that the email you used to register to the service was added to the `registered_emails` field and try to see if it is marked as verified or not.
 In case something is unexpected, please try to see under `user.services.YOUR_PREFERRED_SERVICE` which is the name for the email field (if any!) and whether there is another field stating the verified status of the email address (if any...).

 In any case, please comment/add an issue having the same name of the service with the test outcome.

-Big Tnx in advance to anyone willing to test `accounts-emails-filed`!!!
+Big Tnx in advance to anyone willing to test `accounts-emails-field`!!!